Sydney Shoemaker: Education and career

 Shoemaker graduated with a Bachelor of Arts from Reed College and earned his Doctor of Philosophy from Cornell University in 1958 under the supervision of Norman Malcolm.
-He taught philosophy at Ohio State University from 1957 to 1960 then, in 1961, returned to Cornell as a faculty member of the philosophy department.
-In 1978 he was appointed the Susan Linn Sage Professor of Philosophy, a position he held until his retirement, as professor emeritus of Philosophy.
+He taught philosophy at Ohio State University from 1957 to 1960 then returned to Cornell in 1961 as a faculty member of the philosophy department.
+In 1978 he was appointed the Susan Linn Sage Professor of Philosophy, a position he held until his retirement, as professor emeritus of philosophy.

 Among his students at Cornell were Richard Moran and Susanna Siegel.

 In 1971, he delivered the John Locke Lectures at Oxford University.

 Shoemaker died on September 3, 2022, at the age of 90.
-He was buried in Greensprings Natural Cemetery Preserve in Newfield.
+He is buried in Greensprings Natural Cemetery Preserve in Newfield, New York.

 Philosophical work

-Shoemaker worked primarily in the philosophy of mind and metaphysics, and published many classic papers in both of these areas (as well as their overlap).
-In "Functionalism and Qualia" (1975), for example, he argued that functionalism about mental states can account for the qualitative character (or 'raw feel') of mental states.
-In "Self-Reference and Self-Awareness" (1968), he argued that the phenomenon of absolute 'immunity to error through misidentification' is what distinguishes self-attributions of mental states (such as "I see a canary") from self-attributions of physical states (such as "I weigh 200 pounds").
+Shoemaker worked primarily in the philosophy of mind and metaphysics, and published many classic papers in both these areas (as well as their overlap).
+In "Functionalism and Qualia" (1975), for example, he argued that functionalism about mental states can account for the qualitative character (or "raw feel") of mental states.
+In "Self-Reference and Self-Awareness" (1968), he argued that the phenomenon of absolute "immunity to error through misidentification" is what distinguishes self-attributions of mental states (such as "I see a canary") from self-attributions of physical states (such as "I weigh 200 pounds").

 In metaphysics, he defended the view that laws are metaphysically necessary, a position that follows from his view of properties as clusters of conditional causal powers.
 He also applied his view of properties to the problem of mental causation.
-He also distinguished contributions to the literature on self-knowledge and personal identity, where he defended a Lockean psychological continuity theory in his influential paper "Persons and their Pasts".
-In his later work on the content of perception he has argued for a distinctive version of representationalism.
+He made distinguished contributions to the literature on self-knowledge and personal identity, where he defended a Lockean psychological continuity theory in his influential paper "Persons and their Pasts".

+Shoemaker developed his views on personal identity and psychological continuity into a general causal account of identity in terms of persistence.
+In "Identity, Properties, and Causality" he argues for identity's spatial and temporal dependence on an individual's conditional causal properties.
+In "Causality and Properties" he further defends his view of properties as individually defined by their causal "potentialities".

+In his later work on the content of perception, Shoemaker argued for a distinctive version of representationalism.